 Other recipes this cheese sauce is great in

 When I first switched over to a healthy plant-based lifestyle, one thing that I really missed was CHEESE.
 Cheese for pizza, tacos, baked potatoes, lasagna, and so much more.
-That’s why I came up with my Creamy Vegan ‘Cheese’ Sauce a few years ago and now this Sweet Potato Vegan 'Cheese' Sauce that is diabetes-friendly.
+That’s why I came up with my regular cheese sauce a few years ago and now this Vegan Sweet Potato Cheese Sauce recipe that is diabetes-friendly.

 - 1 cup sweet potatoes, peeled and diced